-I had such a problem with drinking green tea back in the day, it was bitter and yeah just to be frank horrible in my mind...
+I had such a problem with drinking green tea back in the day.
+It was bitter and, frankly, the horrible thing for me.

-But now when I look back at how I use to feel about green teas I know that it wasn't the tea's fault (most of the time) but it was my fault.
+Now that I look back at how I use to brew green teas I know that it wasn't the tea's fault (most of the time), it was mine.

 So how can you brew yummy healthy green tea?